orb/drawing/curriculum/first-program.md

 In order to do that, you'll first create a *project*.
 You'll learn how to organize your project with *namespaces*.
 You'll also learn how to specify your project's *dependencies*.
-Finally, you'll learn how to *build* your project to create the standalone application.
+Finally, you'll learn how to *build* your project to create a standalone application.

 ## Create a Project

 Up until now you've been experimenting in a REPL.
 Unfortunately, all the work you do in a REPL is lost when you close the REPL.
 You can think of a project as a permanent home for your code.
-You'll be using a tool called "Leiningen" to help you create and manage your project.
+You'll be using a tool called [Leiningen](http://leiningen.org/) to help you create and manage your project.
 To create a new project, run this command:

 ```clojure
 lein new quil drawing